 - A. For academic faculty the evaluation focuses on performance during the evaluation period in the areas of teaching, scholarship, and service, as appropriate.
 The faculty performance evaluation is the primary source of information for employment decisions regarding compensation, promotion, tenure, appointment renewal and other performance-related employment actions.
 All annual evaluations will be submitted to the appropriate Dean for review and approval. - B. For tenure-track assistant professors, a Preliminary Tenure Review, in accordance with Section 8.1.4, shall be conducted by the department promotion and tenure committee and the department head. - C. For all tenure-track faculty, the department head's comments concerning the candidate's progress toward promotion and tenure shall be included on the candidate's annual evaluation form. - D. Ranked research faculty (i.e., Research Assistant Professor, Research Associate Professor, and Research Professor) are required to complete the same faculty performance evaluation process as other academic faculty.
 The performance evaluation is the primary source for employment decisions regarding compensation and promotion.
+A research faculty member who has received less than 25% remuneration, has not published in the peer-reviewed literature with a Mines affiliation, has had no proposal submissions as principal investigator, or has not advised or co-advised any graduate students in an annual evaluation period should be (a) changed to Affiliate Faculty, or (b) terminated effective 30 days after evaluation.
+If the faculty member disagrees with the performance evaluation or decision, they may appeal the review/decision to the appropriate Dean.
 Remunerated research faculty positions that are not ranked (i.e., Research Associates, Research Support, and Postdoctoral Researchers) are evaluated in accordance with the process established by Mines Human Resources.
 All evaluations are to be reviewed by the next-level supervisor. - E. For administrative and athletics faculty, annual evaluations shall be conducted in accordance with the process established through Mines Human Resources.
 All evaluations will be reviewed by the next level supervisor.
 Additionally, the appropriate Dean, Vice President or President may also be a reviewer.

-7.1.1 General Outline of the Evaluation Process for Academic Faculty
+7.1.1 General Outline of the Evaluation Process for Academic Faculty 1